haskell-distributed/distributed-process/tutorials/ch-tutorial3.md

 The [`expect`][1] primitive blocks until a message matching the expected type (of the expression) is found in the process' mailbox.
-If a match is found by scanning the mailbox, it is dequeued and given to the caller, otherwise the caller (i.e., the calling thread) is blocked until a message of the expected type is delivered to the mailbox.
+If a match is found by scanning the mailbox, it is dequeued and returned, otherwise the caller (i.e., the calling thread/process) is blocked until a message of the expected type is delivered to the mailbox.
 Let's take a look at this in action:

 {% highlight haskell %}